gaurav-iitb/GSNote/README.md

 # GS Note

 GS Note is a note-taking web application built using React, designed to help users create, edit, and manage their notes and drawings efficiently.
 The application features a variety of tools to enhance the note-taking experience, including drawing, text, shapes, and color selection, all integrated with an intuitive user interface.
+The app also includes a user guide powered by the Shepherd.js library to help users navigate the features.

 Visit the deployed project at [click here](https://gs-note.vercel.app/)